viluiz/gan/DA-PredGAN/README.md

 ## Data Assimilation Predictive GAN (DA-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN

-- 1.Compress_train.ipynb -> Compress the train snapshots (time steps) using PCA.
+- 1.Compress_train.ipynb -> Compress the training snapshots (time steps) using PCA.

 - 2.Compress_test.ipynb -> Apply the PCA Compression to the test dataset.